ZainabJenmi/DSA-Palmoria-Group-emp/README.md

    Product management
    Research and ..
    Sales
    Training females are more
 *Kaduna*
  Buniness
  Engineering girls are paid more
  Legal
  Marketing

-But in Abuja there are 20 more males employes than females

-Departments
-There are more males than females in Legal, sales, support, Accounting.

 Kaduna is paying the most

 ### Recommendation
-1. Increase staff salr in order o mee $90,000 requirement
+1. Increase staff salary in order to meet $90,000 requirement
 2.